-CapEx vs. OpEx: What's the Difference?
+CapEx vs. OpEx: What’s the difference?

-For any business, it is vital to keep track of cash flow, expenses, and accounting to stay competitive.
+For any business, it’s vital to keep track of cash flow, expenses, and accounting to stay competitive.
 CapEx projects play a significant role in enhancing a company’s operations and cash flow management.
 Two of the most important elements of business operations are capital expenditures (CapEx) and operational expenditures (OpEx), also known as operational expenses.

-Differences between Capital and Operational Expenditures
+Differences between capital and operational expenditures

 Put simply, capital expenditures are payments made for long-term fixed assets, while operational expenditures are made for day-to-day expenses.
 Beyond these broad definitions, there are some key distinctions.

-Capital Expenditures in a Nutshell
+Capital expenditures in a nutshell

 Capital expenditures are used to purchase assets that have a useful life of one year or more, such as the following: